-While Boston’s nickname is The Hub, known for being a vibrant center for academia, business, tech and medicine, some students in Boston face significant challenges every day.
+While Boston’s nickname is The Hub, known for being a vibrant center for academia, business, tech and medicine, some students in Greater Boston face significant challenges every day.
 Together we can help students build on their strengths and thrive.

-Making an impact in Boston
+Making an impact in Greater Boston

 We analyze student data throughout the year to inform and improve our work in schools.
-In partnership with Boston Public Schools, our evaluation team leverages both qualitative and quantitative data to ensure our AmeriCorps members are providing targeted, effective interventions with students.
+In partnership with Boston and Everett Public Schools, our evaluation team leverages both qualitative and quantitative data to ensure our AmeriCorps members are providing targeted, effective interventions with students.
 Our evaluation and coaching team: